-A specially designed charge formula ensures that the valve's operation matches the OE equivalent characteristics and the specific system needs in a given vehicle application.
+The power (sensing) element is the most important component in the Expansion Valve.
+Our specially designed charge formula ensures the valve’s optimal operation for specific system needs in the given vehicle application.

 High-quality standards ensured by comprehensive in-house testing and validation series of durability, pressure performance, tightness, opening and set-point setting, inner precise elements' finish and cleanness.